ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 ::: topic
 ##### Example {-}
-This example shows how we can use induction to prove that a proposed closed-form solution for a recurrence relation is correct.
+This example shows how we can use induction to prove that a proposed closed-form solution for a [recurrence relation]{.term} is correct.

 **Theorem:**
 The recurrence relation